DavidVollmers/Ignis/docs/components/headlessUI/Menu.md

   - Ignis.Components.HeadlessUI.MenuItem, Ignis.Components.HeadlessUI
 ---

+## Basic usage

+Menu Buttons are built using the `Menu`, `MenuButton`, `MenuItems`, and `MenuItem` components.

+The `MenuButton` will automatically open/close the `MenuItems` when clicked, and when the menu is open, the list of items receives focus and is automatically navigable via the keyboard.

 ## Showing/hiding the menu

 By default, your `MenuItems` instance will be shown/hidden automatically based on the internal `IsOpen` state